 What is acupuncture?

-Acupuncture is an ancient Chinese healing method, based on the theory of qi (“chee”).
+Acupuncture is an ancient Chinese healing method based on the theory of qi (“chi”).
 The Chinese believe that qi is the life energy that courses throughout the body in specific channels, or meridians.
-When these meridians are “blocked,” it is thought that qi becomes imbalanced and health problems can arise.
+When these meridians are “blocked,” it is thought that qi becomes imbalanced, leading to the development of health problems.

-Before treating a patient with facet disease, an acupuncturist may first thoroughly examine the patient’s medical history and take pulse readings.
-If the patient is eligible for treatment, she or he will be asked to lie face down on a massage table.
-Next, the acupuncturist will insert hair-thin, sterilized stainless steel needles into specific points along the neck or back, depending on where the pain is most intense.
+Before treating a patient with facet disease, an acupuncturist will likely thoroughly examine the patient’s medical history and take pulse readings.
+If the patient is eligible for treatment, he or she will be asked to lie face down on a massage table.
+Next, the acupuncturist will insert hair-thin, sterilized stainless-steel needles into specific points along the patient’s neck or back, depending on where the pain is most intense.
 The patient will be required to lie still for a period of time before the needles are removed.
-The acupuncturist may have the patient return for several more treatments in an effort to alleviate as much pain as possible.
+The acupuncturist may have the patient return for several more treatments in an effort to relieve as much pain as possible.

 It is still unclear exactly how acupuncture can provide facet disease pain relief.
 Practitioners of Western medicine believe that the needles are inserted near nerve roots, which may increase blood flow and stimulate the body to release its natural painkiller, endorphins.